soriadelva/report-inspiratie/README.md

 # report-inspiratie
-Collection of reports about the INBO inspiration day
+Collection of reports about the INBO inspiration day.